 Are your forks safe?

+One of the most important parts about forklift safety is the forks themselves.
 A 10% reduction in fork blade thickness results in a 20% reduction of capacity.
 This must be measured between the heel of the fork and where the fork begins to tapper down to the tip.
 For example, a 5,000-lb capacity forklift with properly specified forks capacity has been reduced to only handling 4,000-lbs.
 At this 10% reduction in blade thickness ANSI/ITSDF B56.1 and B56.6 Safety Standards require the forks to be replaced immediately.
 If you find this to be true, you should tag out your forklift and keep it out of service until the forks have been replaced.
 You may ask yourself what causes these heavy-duty steel forks to wear.
 Generally, driving while the forks are in touch with the concrete floor due to mast angle or mast chain elongation creates a grinding effect much like sharpening a knife with a grinding stone.

 Many other factors contribute to blade wear and must be inspected.
 OSHA requires fork inspections to be performed by a qualified agent.
 If you do not have the training and competence to examine the fork blades, you may choose to have a forklift dealer perform preventive maintenance regularly on your truck.
 Part of their inspection will include an examination of the forks as well as many other safety concerns.
 Outsourcing this maintenance will, also, satisfy OSHA’s requirement to document fork inspections.
 Generally, preventive maintenance is performed several times each year.
 The frequency is determined by the model of forklift and hours of usage.
 The fork inspections must be completed at least once a year.